 Note: Linux installation is very similar to Windows installation, but may differ depending on the flavor of Linux that is running.

 - Download of R for all platforms from http://www.r-project.org/.
 For Windows specifically, you can also go to https://cran.r-project.org/bin/windows/base/.
 For both Windows and Linux, select the 64-bit option.

-- Start the Installer.
+- Start the installer.
 The installation of R must be done on the same system as the Jedox Suite.
 Note that for Linux installation, the R package must be installed in changeroot (chroot).

-- Start the R console and enter the following command:
+- Start the R console as an administrator and enter the command

 If the installation cannot be performed as above, try performing the following steps.

-- Download the Windows binary according to the R version (the file
+- Download the Windows binary corresponding to the R version (the file

 rJava*.zip) from http://www.rforge.net/rJava/files/.